-(CNN) -- Here's some background information about the Golden Gate Bridge in San Francisco.
+Here’s a look at the Golden Gate Bridge in San Francisco.
 It is a suspension bridge that crosses the Golden Gate, a strait that leads to the San Francisco Bay.
-In fiscal year 2011, an average of 110,113 vehicles crossed the bridge.

 The total weight of the bridge is 887,000 tons.